 Zen and the Art of Motorcycle Maintenance is much more than just a travel book.
 It tells the story of a man and his son on a cross-country motorcycle trip from Minnesota to California.
 The book deviates from the main storyline quite often to delve into philosophical pondering (which is the real focus of the book).

-It’s an incredibly interesting book if you have an interest in eastern philosophy or if you just want to get inspired for a motorcycle trip across the US.
+It’s an incredibly interesting book if you have an interest in eastern philosophy or if you just want inspiration for a motorcycle trip across the US.
 Although according to the author, Zen and the Art of Motorcycle Maintenance “should in no way be associated with that great body of factual information relating to orthodox Zen Buddhist practice.
 It’s not very factual on motorcycles, either.”

 By Henri Charrière

-Papillon is the “autobiographical” story of Henri Charrière, a French safecracker who is wrongly convicted of murder and sentenced to a life of hard labor on the penal colony of Devil’s Island (French Guiana).
+Papillon is the “autobiographical” story of Henri Charrière.
+He is a French safecracker wrongly convicted of murder and sentenced to a life of hard labor on the penal colony of Devil’s Island (French Guiana).
 The ensuing tale spans 14 years and involves numerous jailbreak attempts – some successful, some not.

 There is a question as to how much of the novel is true with some critics claiming it is about 90% fiction.
 Regardless, Charrière is a great storyteller and the book became an immediate success upon its release in 1969.
-It has since been translated into 21 languages and made into a move three times.
+It has since been translated into 21 languages and made into a movie three times.

 By Tony Hawks